 - In patients with TPO +ve antibodies

-Subclinical hypothyroidism is treated by administration of synthetic T4 (25 mcg).
+Subclinical hypothyroidism is treated by the administration of synthetic T4 (25 mcg).

 It may present as goitrous and atrophic autoimmune thyroiditis.
-The pathogenesis involves the presence of high concentrations of antibodies to thyroid peroxidase and thyroglobulin.
+The pathogenesis involves high concentrations of antibodies to thyroid peroxidase and thyroglobulin.
 It usually has a higher prevalence in females.

-The clinical course of Hashimoto’s disease involves gradual loss of thyroid function.
-Initial presentation involves the presence of subclinical hypothyroidism (TSH elevation with normal T4 and T3), which will show an eventual progression to overt hypothyroidism.
-The overt hypothyroidism usually persists throughout one’s lifetime, except in the case of children or pregnant women who show only transient changes which will return to normal.
+The clinical course of Hashimoto’s disease involves a gradual loss of thyroid function.
+The initial presentation is subclinical hypothyroidism (TSH elevation with normal T4 and T3), which will eventually progress to overt hypothyroidism.
+Overt hypothyroidism usually persists throughout one’s lifetime, except in the case of children or pregnant women, who show only transient changes that will return to normal.

-Histopathology characteristically shows lymphocytic infiltration, lymphoid germinal centers and epithelial hurtle cell changes.
+Histopathology characteristically shows lymphocytic infiltration, lymphoid germinal centers, and epithelial hurthle cell changes.
 There is gradual follicular destruction as the disease progresses.
 Association with HLA-DR 5 is observed.
-There is an increased risk of Non-Hodgkin’s lymphoma in Hashimoto’s thyroiditis.
+Patients with Hashimoto’s thyroiditis have an increased risk of Non-Hodgkin’s lymphoma.